ValgulNecron/kasuki/readme.md

 - /anime - show info about anime.
 - /manga - show info about manga.
 - /ln - show info about light novel.

+# Credit

+- [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) For seiyuu and va role image generation idea.
+- Annie May for the idea of creation the bot (not the only one but the one I used and do not work anymore.)